-- In the event an employee is promoted during the period of implementation (October - 4 7, 2019 to October 4, 2021), the promotional rate will be computed only after adding - 5 any remaining Transitional Wage Increase amount to the employee's base pay - 6 immediately prior to promotion.
+14 -In the event an employee is promoted during the period of implementation (October

+15 7, 2019 to October 4, 2021), the promotional rate will be computed only after adding

+16 any remaining Transitional Wage Increase amount to the employee's base pay

+17 immediately prior to promotion.

-29.5 Merit or Performance Increases
+19 29.52 Merit or Performance Increases

-- A. Effective the beginning of the first pay period following ratification or resolution of impasse, Merit Increases shall be provided in accordance with this paragraph (29.5). - B. For regular (non-probationary) employees, the review period is a one-year period from October 1 through the next September 30. - C. To receive the merit increase, an employee must be a bargaining unit member on the effective date of the increase, and must have completed his/her initial probationary period.
+- 20A.Effective January 1, 2022 through September 30, 2024, Merit or21Performance Increases will be provided as detailed belowthe beginning of22the first pay period following ratification or resolution of impasse, Merit23Increases shall be provided in accordance with this paragraph (29.5). - B. For regular (non-probationary) employees, the review period is a one-year

+1 period from October 1 through the next September 30.